Aetna Diner

-Aetna Diner, also known as Comet Diner, Hog River Grille, and Dishes, is a historic diner located at 267 Farmington Avenue in the Asylum Hill neighborhood of Hartford, Connecticut.
+Aetna Diner, also known as Comet Diner, Hog River Grille, and Dishes Restaurant, is a historic diner located at 267 Farmington Avenue in the Asylum Hill neighborhood of Hartford, Connecticut.
 Built in 1947 by Paramount Diners and assembled in 1948, the diner was prefabricated from stainless steel.
 Aetna Diner was listed on the National Register of Historic Places in 2021.